Exceptional Permit Fishing in the Middle East

 Most anglers headed to Southern Oman begin their trip by flying into Dubai and UAE, as the Dubai International Airport is the largest transportation hub in the entire region.
 The main airline that services the region is Emirates.
 To access Oman, there are a number of international airlines that fly into Salalah.
 That said, the ones that we typically use and recommend are Fly Dubai (a subsidiary of Emirates), Air Arabia, and Oman Air, as these airlines offer daily flights from of Dubai and Sharjah with plenty of flexibility to spend time in Dubai before heading to Oman.
 Depending on dates and schedules, flights to Salalah are either via Muscat or direct from Dubai.
 Ground transportation will be arranged from the airport to your hotel.
-Any transport up or down the coast will be arranged by the outfitter to ensure you are in the right place at the right time.
+The outfitter will arrange any transport up or down the coast to ensure you are in the right place at the right time.

 Arrival and Departure Details / Times